hashgraph/did-method/did-method-specification.md

   - `timestamp` - A message creation time.
 The value MUST be a valid XML datetime value, as defined in section 3.3.7 of [W3C XML Schema Definition Language (XSD) 1.1 Part 2: Datatypes](https://www.w3.org/TR/xmlschema11-2/).
 This datetime value MUST be normalized to UTC 00:00, as indicated by the trailing "Z".
 It is important to note that this timestamp is a system timestamp as a variable part of the message and does not represent a consensus timestamp of a message submitted to the DID topic.
 - `signature` - A Base64-encoded signature that is a result of signing a minified JSON string of a message attribute with a private key corresponding to the public key `#did-root-key` in the DID document.

-Neither the Hedera network nor mirror nodes validate the DID Documents against the above requirements - it is appnets that, as part of their subscription logic, must validate DID Documents based on the above criteria.
+Neither the Hedera network nor mirror nodes validate the DID Documents against the above requirements - it is business application network members that, as part of their subscription logic, must validate DID Documents based on the above criteria.
 The messages with duplicate signatures shall be disregarded and only the first one with verified signature is valid (in consensus timestamp order).

 Here is an example of a complete message wrapped in an envelope and signed:
 ```json